constellation-daq/Constellation/cxx/satellites/Sputnik/README.md

 |------------|-------------|------|---------------|
 | `interval` | Interval in which beep signals are emitted in units of milliseconds | Unsigned integer | `3000` |

+This satellite supports in-orbit reconfiguration of the `interval` parameter.

 ### Configuration Example

 An example configuration for this satellite which could be dropped into a Constellation configuration as a starting point